Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 <img src="images/features.png">
 </p>

 Removing outliers only reduced the number of samples from 16,476 to 16,461.
-Outliers were removed from the data for the following features at the respective thresholds shown in the plot below:
+Outliers were removed from the data for the following features at the respective thresholds shown in the plots below:
 <p align="left">
 <img src="images/outlier_0.png">
 <img src="images/outlier_1.png">